 Site speed tools

 When we’re analyzing the SEO of a website we always check the site speed that website.
 Obviously, site speed is different when checking it from different locations.
 This is just one reason why speed tools do not always provide the same results.
 That’s why we use all these tools when testing a site (and do not rely on just one):

 Google Page Speed Insights splits mobile and desktop, Pingdom Tools allows for multiple locations and GTmetrix combines several checks nicely.
 WebPageTest has a few main checks it grades in an easy to understand manner.
+Google Lighthouse is built into Chrome and was originally meant to assess Progressive Web Apps.
+It, however, gives great insights into the page speed and user experience of your mobile site, based on real-world tests.
 We would recommend you use all of these tools to check your site speed.
 Combined they give a complete overview of the site speed of your site.

 If you want to test your site speed, you can enter the URL of your website in these tests.
 They review the speed of your site and give a list of options on how to improve upon your site speed.
 Both Google and GTmetrix have reasonably good, though slightly techy, explanations on the various aspects that you can improve upon.
 The other tools show somewhat less explanation and are a bit harder to interpret.